vedmant/laravel-shortcodes/readme.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI](https://styleci.io/repos/182276041/shield)](https://styleci.io/repos/182276041)

-Wordpress based Shortcodes for Laravel 5.x with shared variables, debugbar integration, flexible configurations and other useful features.
+Wordpress based Shortcodes for [Laravel Framework](https://github.com/laravel/laravel) 5.x with shared variables, debugbar integration, flexible configurations and other useful features.

 Build powerful and simple layouts using shortcodes in the content or views like this: